Native Image (Spring Boot 3+) - Paketo Buildpacks Route

 I had to cherry-pick some reflection and resource configurations from the agent run and include them in the native image build for some custom POJOs as well as JAXB.

-It looks like XSDs that reference other ones are not being picked up by the agent, which you can resolve by providing for example:
+It looks like XSDs that reference others are not being picked up by the agent, which you can resolve by providing, for example:

 and some POJOs which the agent effectively picked up, but I still had to loosen up the reflection configuration for them: